 DTE River Rouge also operates natural gas fired-coal mill heaters within the PCI process.
-The combustion gases directly contact the coal within these units and therefore this equipment does not meet the definition of "process heater" at 40 CFR 63.7575: "[p]rocess heaters are devices in which the combustion gases do not come into direct contact with process materials."
+The combustion gases directly contact the coal within these units and therefore this equipment does not meet the definition of "process heater" at 40 CFR 63.7575: "process heaters are devices in which the combustion gases do not come into direct contact with process materials."
 These units are regulated as thermal dryers under the NSPS Y for Coal Preparation Plants.

 Compliance with MACT DDDDD is required not later than 1/31/2016 for existing boilers and process heaters (40 CFR 63.7495(b)).
-An Initial Notification has been received from DTE River Rouge for this standard; no further requirements are enforceable at this time for either Unit 1 or the Auxiliary Boiler.
+An Initial Notification (dated May 30, 2013) and post marked by AQD on June 3, 2013 was received from DTE River Rouge for this standard for Unit 1 and the Auxiliary Boiler.
+No further requirements were enforceable at that time for either Unit 1 or the Auxiliary Boiler.